Football: Leicester welcome Rodgers with win, Newcastle end Burnley run

 Rodgers was confirmed as Claude Puel's successor just before kick-off at the King Power after dramatically leaving Celtic despite being on course for a third domestic treble of trophies in Scotland.

-The Northern Irishman saw what his new side are capable of as Demarai Gray and Jamie Vardy put the hosts into a 2-0 lead before Davy Propper pulled a goal back to ensure a nervy finish.
+The Northern Irishman saw what his new side are capable of as Demarai Gray and Jamie Vardy put the hosts into a 2-0 lead before Davy Propper pulled a goal back.

+"I spoke to them about the incoming manager and just said we had to concentrate on the game.
+He's given the players a boost.
+He said he's excited to get started," said Leicester's caretaker manager Mike Stowell.

+"It's been a difficult season on and off the pitch but I think we should be seventh for the quality we have.

 However, Brighton's alarming slide towards the bottom three continued as they could not find an equaliser and now have not won in seven league games.

-Newcastle are headed in the other direction as once again they were inspired by the performance of record signing Miguel Almiron to end Burnley's eight-game unbeaten Premier League run.
+Newcastle are headed in the other direction as once again they were inspired by the performance of record signing Miguel Almiron to end Burnley's eight-game unbeaten Premier League run with a 2-0 victory.

 Fabian Schar's stunning long-range effort put Rafa Benitez's men in front before Sean Longstaff scored his first goal for the club to give Newcastle a commanding half-time lead they never looked like surrendering.